-The following functions, declared in share/libc/fc_builtin.h, allow to introduce some non-determinism in the analysis.
-These functions are not specific to Eva; their ACSL specifications (omitted here for brevity) can be understood by other Frama-C plug-ins.
+The following functions, declared in share/libc/\\fc\builtin.h, allow to introduce some non-determinism in the analysis.
 The results given by Eva are valid for all values proposed by the user, as opposed to what a test-generation tool would typically do.
 A tool based on testing techniques would indeed necessarily pick only a subset of the billions of possible entries to execute the application.